 Truthfulness - see the Diary entry, Ganymede as a Frontier.

-TV: see Space Patrol.
+TV: see Space Patrol and Twilight Zone.

 Unappreciativeness - see the Diary, Bellyaching Spacemen.